Sculpture

 Betsy Alwin

-Betsy Alwin is the Visiting Director of Ceramics and Expanded Media at Anderson Ranch.
-Betsy is a sculptor working across mediums.
-She has two decades of teaching and curriculum experience including serving as the Dean of Skowhegan School of Painting & Sculpture for several years.
-She attended Skowhegan, holds an MFA from Illinois State University, a BFA in Sculpture and a BA in Spanish language from Minnesota State University.
-Her work has been exhibited widely, including the Berkshire Botanical Gardens (Mass MoCA), the National Botanic Gardens in Washington D.C., AIR Gallery, New York, The Phipps Center, Hudson WI, the Waiting Room Gallery, Edina, MN, Burnet Fine Art Advisory, Wayzata, MN and Rubine Red Gallery in Palm Springs, CA. Public commissions include sculptures at the Onoden Elementary School in Tokyo, Japan, Franconia Sculpture Park in Shafer, MN and Silverwood Park in St. Anthony, MN.
-She is the recipient of numerous awards, including a 2022 Artist Individual Support Grant from the Minnesota State Arts Board.
-Alwin recently served as co-curator with Steve Locke for the exhibition Distance: Works on Paper at Dorsky Gallery in Long Island City, NY.
-Her work will be featured in the Clio Art Fair in New York City this May.
-Alwin is a member of the Minneapolis collective Rosalux Gallery and exhibits her work at Rubine Red in Palm Springs, CA.
+Betsy Alwin is the Artistic Director of Ceramics and Expanded Media at Anderson Ranch.
+She is a sculptor working in ceramics and mixed media.
+She attended the Skowhegan School of Painting and Sculpture and holds an MFA from Illinois State University.
+Her work has been exhibited nationally and internationally, including the Berkshire Botanical Gardens (Mass MoCA), the National Botanic Gardens in Washington D.C., AIR Gallery, New York, The Phipps Center, Hudson WI, Gallerie Lucida in Red Brick, NJ, and The Ceramic Art Avenue Art Gallery, Jingdezhen, China.
+Public commissions include sculptures at the Onoden Elementary School in Tokyo, Japan, Franconia Sculpture Park in Shafer, MN, and Silverwood Park in St. Anthony, MN.
+She is the recipient of numerous awards including a 2022 Artist Individual Support Grant from the Minnesota State Arts Board and is a 2025 Aspen Museum Artist Fellow.
+Alwin is represented by Rubine Red Gallery in Palm Springs, CA.

 Tuition: $1,290.00